C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Or

-Have students roll the die 20 times and compile the results in a relative frequency table like this one.
+Have students roll the die 20 times and complete a relative frequency table like this one.

 I get an even number.